-North Carolina School of Science and Mathematics Notes to Required Supplementary Information Schedule of School Contributions Cost-Sharing, Multiple-Employer, Defined Benefit OPEB Plans Last Ten Fiscal Years
+North Carolina School of Science and Mathematics Notes to Required Supplementary Information Schedule of School Contributions Cost-Sharing, Multiple-Employer, Defined Benefit OPEB Plans For the Fiscal Year Ended June 30, 2020

 Changes of Benefit Terms: Effective January 1, 2016, benefit terms related to copays, out-of-pocket maximums, and deductibles were changed for three of four options of the Retiree Health Benefit Fund (RHBF).
 Most of the changes were an increase in the amount from the previous year.